-FujiFilm FinePix Z10fd Review
+FujiFilm FinePix Z10fd full review

 It seems the party never ends at Fujifilm.
 Only last summer we were praising the FujiFilm FinePix Z5fd for being the ultimate camera for a night out.
 That was then.
 Now its time for the Z5 to step away from the podium and make way for the all-singing, all-dancing Fujifilm Z10fd.